shrey-suri/Earthquake_Mapper/README.md

  - Rectangle Icon
    - Clicking on it displays the **Top 5 Earthquakes**
    - The text changes to **Click to Display All** and clicking it again returns back to the original view
+ - Threat Circle
- - Threat Circle of the selected Earthquake
+   - **Appears** only for the selected Earthquake Marker
+   - **Disappears** when we deselect the Marker or we are outside the Marker
+ - Cross Icon
  - Countries colored as per the number of Earthquakes happened in that country